Stephen Lynch (politician): Domestic policy

-Lynch has sat on the Oversight and Government Reform Committee, formerly called the Government Reform Committee, throughout his House career.
-He chaired the Subcommittee on Federal Workforce, Post Office, and the District of Columbia from 2009 to 2010.
-On this subcommittee he has dealt with federal employee recruitment, salary, and benefits.

 Lynch advocates health care reform but split with his party on Obama's health care reform efforts.
 He voted in November 2009 to pass the Affordable Health Care for America Act (AHCAA), the House's health care reform bill.
 This bill was scrapped by Congressional leaders in favor of the Senate's bill, the Patient Protection and Affordable Care Act (PPACA).
 Despite pressure from Obama and Democratic leaders, Lynch said he would oppose the PPACA until "they put reform back in the health reform bill."
 He described the Senate bill as a "surrender" to insurance companies, putting too little pressure on them to reduce costs.
 He explained, "There's a difference between compromise and surrender, right?
 And this is a complete surrender of all the things that people thought were important to health care reform."
 When the PPACA came to a House vote in March 2010, he was the only U.S. representative from New England to vote against it.

 On social issues, Lynch was considered a conservative to moderate Democrat in the 2000s.
-He was anti-abortion, once condemned by the pro-choice group NARAL.
+He was anti-abortion, saying in 2001 "I'm prolife and I'm proud of it", and was criticized by the pro-choice group NARAL.
 He sided with conservatives in the 2005 Terri Schiavo case, voting for federal court intervention.
 In more recent years, he has advocated and defended funding for Planned Parenthood.
 In 2021, Lynch voted for the Women's Health Protection Act, signifying a significant shift in his position on the issue.

-Lynch has mostly sided with Democratic leaders on gay rights issues, opposing a Federal Marriage Amendment and supporting granting medical benefits to domestic partners of federal employees.
-He supports same-sex marriage.
+Lynch has mostly sided with Democratic leaders on gay rights issues in recent years, opposing a Federal Marriage Amendment and supporting granting medical benefits to domestic partners of federal employees.
+He now supports same-sex marriage.
 Lynch's 2022 reelection campaign touted his support for the Equality Act; he is also a member of the Congressional LGBTQ+ Equality Caucus.

 In September 2016, Lynch announced on WBUR that he would vote for the November 2016 ballot question that sought to expand the number of charter schools in the state.

 On January 3, 2021, the beginning of the 117th Congress, Lynch became the last remaining incumbent House Democrat to have voted against the Affordable Care Act.

+In 2025, Lynch opposed the construction of 70 housing units on the lot of a vacant industrial building in the Dorchester Avenue corridor.
+Lynch criticized that the proposed building, which was in walking distance of Red Line stops and bus lines, did not include any parking.
+The developer noted that providing at least 14 parking spaces for the building would increase the cost by $75,000 per housing unit.